stuartellis/sve-personal-website/content/articles/tech-credentials-and-secrets.md

 ## Managing Passwords and Passkeys

 The [KeePassXC](https://keepassxc.org/) password manager runs on Windows, macOS, and Linux systems.
 It stores credentials in a database file.
-If you use KeePassX you will need to use a third-party app such as [KeePassDX](https://www.keepassdx.com/) on mobile devices, along with an extra tool to synchronize password databases.
+If you use KeePassXC you will need to use a third-party app such as [KeePassDX](https://www.keepassdx.com/) on mobile devices, along with an extra tool to synchronize password databases.

 Consider using the [Proton Pass](https://proton.me/pass) or [Bitwarden](https://bitwarden.com/) services if you need to share passwords or synchronize them across devices.
 Both of these services provide apps for mobile devices as well as desktop operating systems, Open Source the code for their apps, and have successfully passed security audits.

 > KeePassXC, Proton Pass and Bitwarden all provide command-line tools as well as desktop applications.

+You should always use multifactor authentication for important services, along with a password.
+Avoid using a password manager for multifactor authentication, because storing the password and the MFA for a service in the same system removes the safety that MFA can provide.

+## Multifactor Authentication (MFA)

-Avoid using a password manager for Multifactor Authentication (MFA), also referred to as two-step verification.
-MFA ensures that attackers cannot log in to the protected service as you, even if the security of your password manager fails or your password for that service leaks in another way.
-If you use Android devices, consider using [Aegis Authenticator](https://getaegis.app/) for MFA.
+> Documentation may also refer to multifactor authentication as two factor authentication or two-step verification.

+[Multifactor authentication (MFA)](https://en.wikipedia.org/wiki/Multi-factor_authentication) ensures that attackers cannot log in to the protected service as you, even if the security of your password manager fails or your password for that service leaks in another way.

+Avoid using a password manager for MFA.
+If you work for an organization, they should provide a solution for you to use, Otherwise, consider using [Aegis Authenticator](https://getaegis.app/) for MFA with Android devices.

 ## Managing SSH Keys